3 Green Dots

 What is Forest Therapy?

 Forest Therapy is a research-based Public health practice of guided immersion in forested surroundings with the aim of promoting mental and physical health whilst relaxing and enjoying nature.
-Recognized widely as a Public health practice, Forest Therapy is gaining recognition globally as evidence-based, effective and affordable medicine.

 What is Forest Therapy